cwarden45/Bastu_Cat_Genome/Basepaws_Notes/ADMIXTURE+RFMix_ReAnalysis_with_Gandolfi-SNP-chip/README.md

 **4)** Reformat the combined VCF and run (unsupervised) ADMIXTURE using `plink_ADMIXTURE.sh`.

 Even though they both use Ubuntu, I ended up actually running [plink2](http://www.cog-genomics.org/plink/2.0/) within Windows10 (Bash on Ubuntu) and I ran [ADMIXTURE](http://software.genetics.ucla.edu/admixture/download.html) from a Docker image.

+There is also some genetic mapping information in the supplemental information from [Li et al. 2019](https://www.g3journal.org/content/6/6/1607.supplemental).